Hinduism in Réunion

 Hinduism in Réunion constitutes a significant part of the island's population.
 The island of Réunion is home to approximately 200,000 Indian descendants amongst the roughly 800,000 strong population.
-Estimates of practicing Hindus vary from 6.7% to 10.7%.
+Estimates of practicing Hindus stand at around 8.65%.
 Yet, uncertainty as to the exact number of Hindus in the country results from the fact that ethnic and religious questions are forbidden in French censuses and members of the Indian population sometimes cross-identify with Roman Catholic and Hindu faiths.

 The most recent arrivals of Tamil Hindus are from Sri Lanka and most came as refugees.

 History

 The history of Hinduism in Réunion stretches back to the mid and late nineteenth century.
 Many early Indian arrivals took on Christian names and had their children baptised in the Catholic Church at the insistence of their employers or the government administration.
 Even so, they did not abandon Hinduism in the process.
 Christian missionaries argued that the custom of lighting camphor before the Hindu God was an illustration of black magic, whereas lighting candle in the Church was a sure way to salvation.

 With the exception of the Muslims who came to the island from Gujarat, all Indians were routinely reassigned as Catholics, more or less by force.
 Most of the conversions to Christianity took place during the period of indenture.